xNaCly/blog/content/posts/2023/calculator-lexer.md

 ok      calc    0.003s
 ```

-And we pass our tests, the only feature missing from our tokenizer is detecting
+And we pass our tests, the only feature missing from our tokeniser is detecting
 numbers.

 ### Support for integers and floating point numbers